reemharel22/GraphiX/README.md

 maintain a reasonable reaction time of the user’s commands many scientific tools tend to introduce parallelism schemes to their software.
 As the number of cores in any given architecture increase, the need for software to utilize the archutecture is inevitable.
-Thus, GraphiX - a scientific visualization tool parallelized in a sharedmemory fashion via OpenMP version 4.5 was created.
+Thus, GraphiX - a scientific visualization tool parallelized in a shared-memory fashion via OpenMP version 4.5 was created.
 We chose Gnuplot as the graphical utility for GraphiX due to its speed as it is written in C. GraphiX parallelism scheme’s work-balance is nearly perfect, and scales well both in terms of memory and amount of cores.